Oluwakemi-moyin/capstone_project_customerdata/README.md

 ### Inferences
 ---
 1. Overall Cancellations Trends by Month and Year
    - APRIL had the highest number of customers that cancelled.
 Total of 2customers.
-Total subscription canceled was 7,500.
+Total subscription canceled was  3,349.00.
    - There were no cancellations in MARCH, JULY, NOVEMBER and DECEMBER
-   - Subscription period 2022/2023 had the most cancellations of 18,750 subscriptions which is 44.44% of the grand total of 33,750 Canceled Subscriptions.
+   - Subscription period 2022/2023 had the most cancellations of  8,411 subscriptions which is 44.57% of the grand total of  15,175 Canceled Subscriptions.
-   - Presently there are 41,250 active subscriptions.
+   - Presently there are  18,612 active subscriptions.
 2. Regional Performance
    - EAST REGION is the only region without cancellation
-   - The other regions had 11,250 subscription cancellations per region in the subscription periods
+   - NORTH REGION has the highest number of cancellations 5,067
    - Cancellations count is likely to decrease by 0.6 on average when region is East compared to the other regions
    - Cancellations count is likely to increase by 0.19 when Regions are West and South.
    - Cancellations count is likely to increase by 0.22 when Region is North